rink-turksma/IntunePrepTool/README.md

-Update: 04/12/2024
+Update: 14 december 2024

-The Winget version is up to date now.
+The Winget version is not yet up to date.

 Created by Rink Turksma with Sapien Powershell Studio.